 2. Control the Climate

-Aim for 40–60 % relative humidity; below that, leather cracks, above that, rust blooms.
+Garages protect from weather, but not from moisture.
+Aim for 40–60% relative humidity; below that, leather cracks, above that, rust blooms.
 Desiccant dehumidifiers work better in unheated garages than compressor types.

 If your Healey must live outside, invest in a breathable, water-resistant cover, not a plastic tarp that traps condensation.
 Air the car occasionally on dry days — yes, that means braving the cold with a cuppa and peeling back the cover for half an hour.